539hex/zu/README.md

 ## Overview

-Zu is a lightweight, fast command-line key-value store implemented in C that combines persistent disk storage with in-memory caching.
-It automatically caches items on their first access and maintains a fixed-size cache using LRU (Least Recently Used) eviction policy.
+Zu is a lightweight, fast command-line key-value store implemented in C that combines persistent disk storage with an in-memory hash table for caching.
+It automatically caches items on their first access, using the hash table to provide near-instantaneous O(1) lookups for cached data.
 All data is persistently stored in a local binary file, while frequently accessed items are kept in memory for faster retrieval.

 ## Key Features

 - **Persistent Storage**: Data is automatically saved to and loaded from a binary file (`dump.zdb`)
-- **Memory Cache**: Items are cached on first access with LRU eviction when cache is full
+- **Fast In-Memory Lookups**: A hash table is used for the in-memory cache, providing O(1) average time complexity for lookups.
 - **Command-Line Interface**: Simple, intuitive commands for all operations
 - **Performance Monitoring**: Built-in execution time measurement for each operation
 - **Lightweight Design**: Minimal resource footprint with efficient C implementation

-## Commands

 | Command              | Description                                                 |
 | -------------------- | ----------------------------------------------------------- |